-- (a) Determine process CO2 emissions as specified in one of the following:. - (1) Continuous emissions monitoring systems (CEMS) using the GGQM in section 6.A.10 of the GGQR. - (2) Calculation methodologies specified in paragraph (b) of this section. - (b) Calculate CO2 process emissions for each process specified in paragraphs (b)(1) through (b)(8).
-Specific process inputs or outputs that contribute less than 1 per cent of the total mass of carbon into or out of the process do not have to be included in the mass balances in paragraphs (b)(1) through (b)(8). - (1) Taconite indurating furnace CO2 emissions using the GGQM in section 6.A.1 of the GGQR. - (2) Basic oxygen process furnace CO2 emissions using the GGQM in Section 6.A.2 of the GGQR. - (3) Coke oven battery CO2 emissions using the GGQM in Section 6.A.3 of the GGQR. - (4) Sinter process CO2 emissions using using the GGQM in section 6.A.4 of the GGQR. - (5) Electric arc furnace (EAF) CO2 emissions using the GGQM in section 6.A.5 of the GGQR. - (6) Electric arc furnace CH4 emissions from the production of any ferroalloy using equation 150-1:
+- (a) Determine process CO2 emissions as specified in one of the following:. - Continuous emissions monitoring systems (CEMS) using the GGQM in section 6.A.10 of the GGQR. - (2) Calculation methodologies specified in paragraph (b) of this section.
+If the OBPSR applies to the covered facility, any references in the GGQR to methods under the OBPSR are considered to be part of the sections of the GGQR referenced in this section. - (b) Calculate CO2 process emissions for each process specified in paragraphs (b)(1) through (b)(14).
+Specific process inputs or outputs that contribute less than 1 per cent of the total mass of carbon into or out of the process do not have to be included in the mass balances in paragraphs (b)(1) through (b)(14). - (1) Taconite indurating furnace CO2 emissions using the GGQM in section 6.A.1 of the GGQR. - (2) Basic oxygen process furnace CO2 emissions using the GGQM in Section 6.A.2 of the GGQR. - (3) Coke oven battery CO2 emissions using the GGQM in Section 6.A.3 of the GGQR. - (4) Sinter process CO2 emissions using using the GGQM in section 6.A.4 of the GGQR. - (5) Electric arc furnace (EAF) CO2 emissions using the GGQM in section 6.A.5 of the GGQR. - (6) Electric arc furnace CH4 emissions from the production of any ferroalloy using equation 150-1:

-$$E{CH4-FeAlloy} = \sum{j=1}^{m} \sum{i=1}^{n} M{i,j} \times EF{i,j}$$
+$$E{CH4-FeAlloy} = \sum{i=1}^{m} \sum{i=1}^{n} M{i,j} \times EF{i,j}$$

-ECH4- FeAlloy = Annual process CH 4 emissions from EAF (tonnes).
+E{CH4-FeAlloy} = Annual process CH4 emissions from EAF (tonnes).

 Mi = Annual mass of alloy product i produced in the EAF (tonnes).

-EFi = CH 4 emission factor for alloy product i from Table 150-1 (tonne CH 4 / tonne of alloy product i). i = ferroalloy product n = number of ferroalloy products produced at the facility j = EAF number m = number of EAFs at the facility
+EF_i = CH4 emission factor for alloy product i from Table 150-1 i = ferroalloy product n = number of ferroalloy products produced at the facility j = EAF number m = number of EAFs at the facility